wang-bin/QtAV/README.md

 - Fullscreen, stay on top
 - Compatible: QtAV can be built with both Qt4 and Qt5.
 QtAV will support both FFmpeg and [Libav](http://libav.org).
 - Multiple render engine support.
-Currently supports QPainter, GDI+, Direct2D.
+Currently supports QPainter, GDI+, Direct2D and OpenGL.

 ### Extensible Framework (not finished)